greg-raven/Department-21/_posts/2009-08-24-they-dont-hate-us-for-our-freedom.md

 ---
-title: 'They don’t hate us for our freedom'
+title: "They don't hate us for our freedom"
 author: 'Noam Sain'
 layout: post
 ---